banerjeeutsav/banerjeeutsav.github.io/_pages/cv.md

 * <b>Teaching Assistant</b>, <i>6.374 - Analysis and Design of Digital Integrated Circuits</i>, Fall 2018, MIT
   * Instructor: Prof. Vivienne Sze
   * Advanced topic lecture on "Efficient Circuits and Systems for Cryptography and Hardware Security"
-  * Designed new assignment on understanding ASIC design flow and digital architecture trade-offs
+  * Designed new assignment on ASIC design flow and digital architecture trade-offs
+  * Assisted in curation of relevant research papers for the new paper review assignment
-  * Graded problem sets, exams and course projects; held office hours and tutorials
+  * Graded homework problem sets, exams and course projects; held office hours and tutorials
   * Received overall rating of 6.7 / 7.0

 Service